exacti/phacil-framework/README.md

 ## Loaders

-In this framework, loaders is a simple way to get resources to use in your PHP code.
-Is very intuitive and requirew few steps.
+In this framework, loaders are a simple way to get resources to use in your PHP code.
+Is very intuitive and require few steps.

 For sample, to load a model, is just `$this->load->model('folder/file');` and to use is `$this->model_folder_file->object();`, like this sample:
  ```php